 Set link—Add a link on the button to open pages, windows, and section views in your app, scroll to a particular block or to the top of the page, or go to a web address.
 If you link to a web address, type a URL (that begins with

-- Icon—Add an icon to the button and choose to position it on the left or right of the button text.
+Icon—Add an icon to the button and choose to position it on the left or right of the button text.
 You can choose icons from the General and Arrows galleries, or add your own icon from a file.
 Click the Delete button to remove unused uploaded icons.

 Text—Change the font size (in pixels) and color, and style the button text using bold, italic, strikethrough, and underline formatting.